gofair-foundation/fsr_curation/CONTRIBUTING.md

    1. search for the nanopub-URI in the search bar of Nanodash
    2. update as derived nanopub, copy the URI of the subject in the original FSR nanopub into the short name, improve metadata, and publish it
    3. in case you want to use a new template use this procedure: https://nanodash.knowledgepixels.com/publish?template=*newTemplateURI*&supersede=*oldNanopubURI* and copy the URI of the subject in the original FSR nanopub into the short name, improve metadata, and publish it
+   4. in case you need to **make a change regarding the types that apply** please follow these steps:
+      - Check if and in which questions the **FSR** is used **in FIPs** by using this API: [**find FSRs in FIP**](https://github.com/peta-pico/dsw-nanopub-api/blob/main/tables/new_matrix_reduced.csv)
+      - Adjust the choice in the FIP (and leave a comment to justify the adjustment)
+      - Re-publish the FIP
-   4. disapprove the old nanopub that has been superseeded with the nanopub with improved metadata
+   5. disapprove the old nanopub that has been superseeded with the nanopub with improved metadata
-   5. approve the FSR nanopub with the [approval nanopub template](https://nanodash.petapico.org/publish?34&template=https://w3id.org/np/RAi7_UxEF3TTPBp7lmWOVvKR-jUmZgDfY_ZIe57dqbOnQ&template-version=latest)
+   6. approve the FSR nanopub with the [approval nanopub template](https://nanodash.petapico.org/publish?34&template=https://w3id.org/np/RAi7_UxEF3TTPBp7lmWOVvKR-jUmZgDfY_ZIe57dqbOnQ&template-version=latest)

 #### Adding a reference to FAIRsharing records
 If a FAIRsharing DOI needs to be added, then in the FIP Wizard this can be added as a Resource URI to II.9 "Related resources to which this resource can be mapped to and which are used to derive its description".
 Similarly, in Nanodash this URI would be introduced as `exactMatch` in the last assertion statement and in the provenance of the nanopub use the statement "attributed to myself/others and (partly) derived from an existing entity" and add the DOI of the FAIRsharing record.